EN

 Published

-Aug 17, 2023
+August 17, 2023

 Global companies are increasingly leveraging the power of contractors to drive their businesses.
 For companies looking to access the talent pool in Taiwan, understanding the nuances of compensation is crucial.
-With its robust technology sector, highly-skilled workforce, and complex labor laws, Taiwan presents a unique set of challenges and opportunities.
+With its robust technology sector, highly skilled workforce, and complex labor laws, Taiwan presents a unique set of challenges and opportunities.

 With the Taiwanese job market remaining short of full-time candidates in 2023, it will likely consist of an increasing number of contractors, reflecting the shifts in work culture globally.
 This step-by-step guide will show you how to effectively navigate these complexities when paying international contractors in Taiwan.